 Skip to main content

-POSITION YOURSELF TO GET THE MOST OUT OF YOUR EXISTING TRUST
+POSITION YOURSELF TO GET THE MOST OUT OF YOUR TRUST(S)

-Estate planning is essential to protecting your assets and ensuring measures are in place to carry out your wishes when you have passed.
+Estate planning is essential to ensure measures are in place to carry out your wishes when you have passed.
 Trusts are often a part of estate planning as they provide a means of avoiding probate and provide tax advantages.

 While the Trust structure and governance are determined upon creation, the proper management of that trust and the assets within it are essential to making sure plans are carried out according to the grantor’s wishes before and after death.
 Despite governing documents, etc., families often run into pitfalls when it comes to the execution and management of their trust, many times after the grantor has passed and cannot intervene.

-MISSING THE OPPORTUNITY TO GET HELP FROM YOUR ADVISOR(S) IN THE MANAGEMENT OF YOUR EXISTING TRUST CAN LEAD TO LASTING IMPACTS FOR BOTH YOUR FAMILY AND THE ADVISOR.
+MISSING THE OPPORTUNITY TO GET HELP FROM YOUR ADVISOR(S) IN THE MANAGEMENT OF YOUR TRUST(S) CAN LEAD TO LASTING IMPACTS FOR BOTH YOUR FAMILY AND THE ADVISOR.

 Consider the examples below: